-The goal of the Brockton Resource Center (BRC) is to provide long-term services to adults with developmental disabilities.
+The goal of the Fairmount Resource Center (FRC) is to provide long-term services to adults with developmental disabilities.
 Our services are for those who are in need of full-time programming to ensure the development and maintenance of functional skills required for self-advocacy, community integration, employment and self-care.

-At the BRC, we cater to adults with severe to profound developmental disabilities.
+At the FRC, we cater to adults with severe to profound developmental disabilities.
 The individual’s needs are of the highest priority.
 With a low consumer-to-staff ratio, we ensure proper one-on-one instruction.

-The Arc believes that proper training leads to expanded opportunities.
-This is why we offer expert training at the BRC in the following areas:
+The Arc of Riverside believed that proper training leads to expanded opportunities.
+This is why we offer expert training at the FRC in the following areas:

-The BRC is one of two Adult Development Centers in the Inland Empire that is licensed for all the restrictive medical conditions that have traditionally prevented adults with severe to profound developmental disabilities from participating in adult day services.
+The FRC is one of two Adult Development Centers in the Inland Empire that is licensed for all the restrictive medical conditions that have traditionally prevented adults with severe to profound developmental disabilities form participating in adult day services.

 Medical conditions accommodated at this facility include, but are not limited to:

-To determine an individual’s eligibility for attending the BRC, please read the list below.
+To determine an individual’s eligibility for attending the FRC, please read the list below.
 The individual must be:

-Able to tolerate a six (6) hour program day; and
+– Able to tolerate a six (6) hour program day

-In addition, individuals should be referred to our program by the Inland Regional Center.
+– Individuals should be referred to us by Inland Regional Center

 2190 Market Street.